Quantcast

 “An entrepreneur is someone who sees an opportunity to be in business for herself and takes it.
 She creates something that did not exist before and takes the risk required to do so.”

-Based on my personal observation of many women in Midlife who get the entrepreneurial call, Boomer women entrepreneurs have 7 traits in common.
+Based on my personal observation of many women in midlife who get the entrepreneurial call, boomer women entrepreneurs have 7 traits in common.
 This holds whether they plan to launch a business that grows to be big, or they plan to keep it small – possibly as a solo-entrepreneur and home-based.

 1) Autonomy.
 Entrepreneurs have a strong desire for autonomy.
 Women at midlife often lose patience playing by corporate rules and want to call their own shots and put their own values first.